-The square allocation details gives other information about the Sudoku grid square - its grid address (row and column) as well as the currently allocated symbol as well as the reason it was allocated.
+The square allocation details gives other information about the Sudoku grid square - its grid address (row and column) as well as the currently allocated symbol and the reason it was allocated.

 Tentative possibilities are a very important feature of Sudoku.
-They indicate what choices you have looked at and are possible or impossible for particular squares.
+They indicate what choices you have considered as possible or impossible for particular squares.
 You can select one of them by clicking on the appropriate check box.
 The first set is what you think is possible, the second set for those impossible for a particular square.
 You can also change these possibilities by simply using the SHIFT+'number' keyboard shortcut for possibilities or CTRL+'number' keyboard shortcut for impossibilities.
 The setting of these squares is remembered, so if you change your mind then Undo will revert back to what they were.
-This is very useful when tracing back the effects of an incorrect assumption of possibilities.
+This is very useful when tracing back the effects of an incorrect assumption about possibilities.